NeoGeographyToolkit/StereoPipeline/docs/tools/wv_correct.rst

 Digital Globe’s mosaicking process; this is why we are not able to remove these artifacts completely.

-Presently, ``wv_correct`` works for WV01 images for TDI of 8, 16, 32,
+For PAN images, the WV01 and WV02 datasets are supported, for most TDI for the forward and reverse scan directions (if a certain combination is not supported, the tool will print a warning and will write on output the uncorrected input image).

-48, 56 and 64, and for WV02 images for TDI of 8, 16, 48, and 64 (both
+For muti-spectral images, corrections for the Green band (band 3) are supported for a handful of TDI for WV02.

-the forward and reverse scan directions for both cameras).
-In addition, the WV02 TDI 32 forward scan direction is supported.
-These are by far the most often encountered TDI.
-We plan to extend the tool to support other TDI when we get more such data to be able to compute the corrections.
-For WV03 images, CCD artifacts appear to not be significant, hence no corrections are planned for the near future.
+For WV03 PAN images, CCD artifacts appear to not be as significant, hence no corrections are planned for the near future.

 Usage::